NickJongens/DefenderVulnsToSQL/README.md

 # DefenderVulnsToSQL
-A containerised script (&amp; container) to automatically pull from the Microsoft Defender API and write to different types of SQL Server every 10 minutes.
+A script (&amp; container) to automatically pull from the Microsoft Defender API and write to different types of SQL Server every 10 minutes.

 ## MS SQL (Microsoft SQL Server Express)
 This is the Microsoft SQL Server branch tailored to ingesting data into a MS SQL Express (or better) database.